kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## Key Takeaway

-A camera captures color.
+A camera captures color
-A model captures structure.
+A model captures structure
 Together, they turn sight into knowledge

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.